aleph2c/miros/doc/scribbleexample.rst

 .. _scribbleexample-first-pass:

-Here I ask a small question about a statechart.
-Then with small steps we will:
+In this example I ask a small question about a statechart.
+Then we will:

-1. come up with a theory about what is going on
+1. try to answer the question
 2. build the chart in working code
-3. test our hypothesis
+3. test out our answer
+4. learn something

 A Picture and a Question
 ------------------------